 And this I pray, that your love may abound still more and more in real knowledge and all discernment.

-Spiritual judiciousness is requisite of one who desires to obey Jesus regarding inadequate or even false-teaching pastors.
-One need be discerning when it comes to evaluating good vs. bad pastors.
+Every believer needs to be discerning when evaluating good vs. bad pastors.
 Make sure too that you are not following a pastor who is simply flattering you; real shepherds will speak truth into your life at the risk of losing your friendship.

-Too often believers incorrectly think, “I’m not to judge” as they follow after ineffectual pastors, pastors who fail to ever mature their congregants due to their serving-up a low-protein Bible diet; non-discernment is another way of spelling naiveté or imprudence.
+Too often believers incorrectly think, “I’m not to judge” as they follow after ineffectual pastors who fail to ever mature their congregants due to their serving-up a low-protein Bible diet.
+Non-discernment is simply another way of spelling naiveté or imprudence.
 Proverbs calls such individuals “simpletons.”
-“I am not to judge” can sometimes be a ‘spiritual cloak’ covering a lack of applied biblical insight or necessary courage.
+“I am not to judge” can sometimes be a “spiritual cloak” covering a lack of applied biblical insight or necessary courage.

-Put one’s self in association with a pastor who will stimulate spiritual growth via teaching and preaching the Word.
-At the same time, put one’s self in association with a pastor who will stimulate spiritual growth via shepherding your heart through the good times and the bad.
+Believers should associate with a pastor who will stimulate spiritual growth via teaching and preaching the Word.
+At the same time, associate with a pastor who will stimulate spiritual growth via shepherding your heart through the good times and the bad.

-This selection will make a huge difference in your growth over the decades ahead!
-Hebrews 5:14 speaks about how learning the precepts of God develop spiritual judiciousness:
+Your selection of a pastor(s) will make a huge difference in your growth over future decades!
+Hebrews 5:14 speaks about how learning the precepts of God develop spiritual maturity:

 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.

 Be discerning!
 Ask judiciously, “Does the pastor I’m following really shepherd me?
 Does he possess a genuine love for people as well as the skill and commitment to teach the Bible?”
-Those questions are emblematic of the kind of thinking and decisions God expects from you.
+Those questions are emblematic of the kind of thinking and decisions God expects from every believer.